ncsa/Delta_doc/docs/source/user_guide/software.rst

 .. note::
    The Delta Open OnDemand (OOD) portal provides an easy method to start a Jupyter notebook; this is the **recommended method** for users.

-   Go to the :ref:`OOD Jupyter interactive app <ood-jupyterlab>` page for instructions on how to start an OOD JupyterLab session.
+   Go to :ref:`OOD Jupyter interactive app <ood-jupyterlab>` for instructions on how to start an OOD JupyterLab session.

    You can also customize your OOD JupyterLab environment: